 Þingvellir National Park

 It was established in 930 and was in use until 1798.
 During the time the assembly met, it set laws and settled disputes.
 You could say it was the law of the land.
-This area, like most of Iceland, is magnificent and is located in an active volcanic area surrounded by mountains.
+This area, like most of the country, is magnificent and is located in an active volcanic area surrounded by mountains.

 Geysir Hot Springs is a very active Geo thermal site.
 It contains the great Geysir as well as the geyser Strokkuras and boiling mud pits and fumaroles, eruptions of only steam and gas.
 The yellow hue at these locations is due to the sulfur in the ground.

 Strokkur sprouts water 30 meters or about 98 feet into the air every few minutes.
-Compare this to Old Faithful in Yellowstone National Park in Wyoming that will spew water from 106 to 185 feet.
+Compare this to Old Faithful in Yellowstone National Park in Wyoming which will spew water from 106 to 185 feet.
 However Old Faithful only erupts every 45 to 125 minutes.

 Gullfoss Waterfall is located in southern Iceland on the Hvítá (White) river.
 Fed by glaciers it is a raw display of power.
-Gullfoss falls in 2 distinct stages.
+Gullfoss falls into 2 distinct stages.
 On sunny days beautiful rainbows can be seen over the splash of the water.
 The area around the waterfall demonstrates the rugged landscape of Iceland.